Besides being a lovely place for sightseeing, Edinburgh is a great place to travel because there are oh so many ways to indulge

 Where to rest your head after all that

 Edinburgh’s popularity can be a curse as well as a blessing, particularly during the Festival season and at New Year.
-Perhaps consider a self catering option with a villa rental in or around Edinburgh for your best luxury on a budget option.
-Decent backpacker accommodations are available at Brodies Hostels, while reliable UK chain Apex Hotels have four comfortable, modern hotels in and around the city centre.
+Perhaps consider a self-catering option with a villa rental in or around Edinburgh for your best luxury on a budget option.
+Decent backpacker accommodations are available at Brodies Hostels, while reliable UK chain Apex Hotels have four comfortable, modern hotels in and around the city center.